Ralza M. Manly: Career

 While superintendent, he envisioned creating a school which would train African-American teachers, who could in turn travel around the Southern United States and "inspire" Blacks living around the nation.
 The school was opened in October 1867 in Navy Hill-Jackson Ward as the Richmond Colored Normal School, in part through the efforts of the Richmond Educational Association, which Manly co-founded and headed.
 Manly endeavored to ensure it was a success, giving the school a high-quality building, teachers, and equipment.
 It was initially funded privately, chiefly by missionaries from the Northern United States.
 Manly himself was the school's president from 1869 to 1879, and later from 1883 to 1885, remaining active even after the Freedmen's Bureau ceased operation.
 Upon the Bureau's ceasing of operations, the Richmond Educational Association took ownership of the school.
+The Normal School was taken over by Richmond in June 1876.

-He also held a seat on the Richmond School Board (from June 1869 to 1875) and city council (from August 1869 to 1874; appointed in 1869, elected in 1871).
+In 1870, Manly became a founding vice president of the Virginia State Woman Suffrage Association.
+He also held a seat on the Richmond School Board from June 1869 to 1875 and city council from August 1869 to 1874.
 Manly was then elected to the city's new board of aldermen, a post he held for three years and eventually resigned in October 1877.

-The Normal School was taken over by Richmond in June 1876.
+He taught at Wellesley College in Wellesley, Massachusetts, from 1885 to 1890.